Welcoming Back the Community: A Plan Rooted in Science

 The new SCI experience is modified to limit crowds and reduce the spread of germs.
 Precautions include timed ticketing, health screenings upon entry and restricted access to “high-touch” exhibits.
 SCI will be open on Thursdays, Saturdays, Sundays and select dates.
 Advance tickets will be sold in two timeslots to ensure space for distancing and time for enhanced sanitation.

 Hours & Ticketing:

-- ALL visitors must purchase tickets in advance on the SCI website
+- We recommend ALL visitors purchase tickets in advance on the SCI website

-- Members are FREE but still need to reserve tickets in advance
+- Members are FREE but should still reserve tickets in advance, if possible

 - Ticketing Timeslots: A limited number of tickets will be sold per timeslot.
 Visitors will be checked in at the start of the timeslot and will be asked to exit at the end of the three hours.
 SCI staff will then clean the facility before the next group is allowed to enter.